guillaume-heron/testcontainers-dotnet/README.md

 docker-compose -f "docker-compose.debug.yml" up -d
 ```

-It will start the services defined in the <code>docker-compose.debug.yml</code> file, including a .Net 9 Web API and a PostgreSQL database, in detached mode (in the background), with each service running inside its own Docker container.
+It will start the services defined in the <code>docker-compose.debug.yml</code> file, including a .Net 9 Web API and a PostgreSQL database, in detached mode, with each service running inside its own Docker container.

 ### Run all tests